 Traditional / standard college-level course

-Complete a college level course at any accredited college or university (including community, technical or junior college); for graded credit and a minimum grade of C- earned (a Passing (P) or Satisfactory (S) grade) is also acceptable; and submit an official transcript to demonstrate successful completion.
+Complete a college level course at any accredited college or university (including community, technical or junior college); for graded credit and a minimum grade of B- earned (a Passing (P) or Satisfactory (S) grade) is also acceptable; and submit an official transcript to demonstrate successful completion.
+Although other options to demonstrate prerequisite coursework are included below, the preferred method is by taking a course at an accredited college or university including community, technical or junior college.

 Advanced Placement (AP) or International Baccalaureate (IB)